2753Farhan/Operating_System_CSE401/Shell_scripting/readme.md

 [ n1 -ne n2 ]  (true if n1 is not same as n2, else false)
 [ n1 -gt n2 ]  (true if n1 greater then n2, else false)
 [ n1 -lt n2 ]  (true if n1 less then n2, else false)

+file test operators:
+-e : flag used for checking whether the file exists or not -f : whether file exists it is a regular file or not -d : flag used for checking whether the directory exists or not -b :
+-c :
+-s : flag used for checking whether the file is empty or not -r : flag used for checking whether the file have read permission or not -w : flag used for checking whether the file have write permission or not -x : flag used for checking whether the file have execution permission or not